bettergov/foiamail/docs/technical.md

 ## writing to sheet
-`write_to_log()` writes the agency name, status, and links to GMail threads into a Google Sheet, as defined by Drive file name in the configuration section of the `report.reponse` module.
+`write_to_log()` writes the agency name, status, and links to GMail threads into a Google Sheet, as defined by Drive file name in the `report` section of the `config/config.yaml` config file.

 # management
 Commands to manage the FOIAmail workflow are found under `foiamail/mgr.py' and may be invoked manually or via cron.